La Maison Moderne

 • Real estate on the Cap is vastly expensive so the garden is compact

-• Few shops within walking distance; head into town for groceries
+• Few shops on your doorstep; head into town for the market and groceries

 • You’ll need a car to get here, but you won’t use it much; people on the Cap tend not to stray far